 Anyway, since I don’t have anyone to hand it off too, I decided to turn it into a chalkboard table.
 I saw this idea on Pinterest!
 The picture is pretty much explanatory.
 As long as you have a crib that has the solid sheet of wood to support the mattress, you can turn it into a table of fun.

 I added a few things such as a bucket that holds some of his books and I also added a couple wire racks.
 I decided to zip tie those to the railings so that they were completely secure.
-That way he had a place to put is chalk and other things.
-I did order one of those felt calendars (that include the days of the week, weather, and other stuff) for him because I thought it would look cute to add to the other side.
+That way he had a place to put is chalk and other things and it’s also easy shelving that won’t take up space on the table top.
+I did order one of those felt calendars (that include the days of the week, weather, and other stuff) for him because I thought it would look cute to add to the back side.

 Another idea (which I am going to wait until he’s a little older) is to transform the other side of the now chalkboard table top into a dry erase board.
 When I bought my chalkboard paint, I saw dry erase paint!
 I had never seen it before.
 So I think when he’s a little older when he’s able to switch the table top over so I don’t have to keep going in there to do it for him, I am going to get some and do the other side with that.
 But we will see.
 He just might grow out of it by then.